mahy209/Doctor-appointment-system/README.md

 # online-tour-and-travel-system
-online tour and travel system by PHP and MySQL
+online tour and travel management system by PHP and MySQL